zergov/flashcards/README.md

 ```
 $ flashcards status

-Currently using studyset: Mathematics (1 cards)
+Currently using studyset: Mathematics

+[NUMBER OF CARDS]: 3

+[DESCRIPTION]:
-Description: Some math questions
+Some math questions
 ```

 If you're wondering how the application knows you're asking about the status of